-Keep in mind these are estimates science generally agree upon, and there are a ton of factors that will influence each energy system in different lifters.
+Keep in mind these are estimates, and many factors will influence the effects each energy system has on different lifters.
 The table below provides different scenarios when each energy system is used for cardiovascular and resistance training.

 |Cardiovascular Training||Resistance Training|

 |APT-PC – Short, all-out sprints||ATP-PC – Heavy lifts in 1-3 rep range|

 |Glycolytic – 400-800 meter runs||Glycolytic – Heavier lifts in 4-8 rep range|